tran-simon/jami-web/README.txt

 LD_LIBRARY_PATH=$PATH_TO_JAMI_PROJECT/ring-project/install/daemon/lib node

 To build the dring.node Javascript interface to talk to the daemon api go to the daemon repo and use ./configure --with-nodejs then execute make -j4 to build the daemon

-Make sure that the Makefile.ma is configured to build the Swig interfaces with the right nodejs version:

-node-gyp configure --target=4.0.0 --arch=x64 --dist-url=https://atom.io/download/electron